puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_vpc_dhcp_options

-Sets a DHCP option AWS VPC.

 #####`name`
 *Required* The name of the DHCP options set.
-Accepts a string.
+This is the value of the AWS Name tag.

 #####`tags`
 *Optional* Tags for the DHCP option set.
 Accepts a 'key => value' hash of tags.